tanho63/tanho63/README.md

 Away from my keyboard, I enjoy rowing and was previously a lead program coach for the Ottawa Rowing Club.

-#### Now
-I have a [now page](https://tanho.ca/now)!
-It's a page where you can [learn about what someone is focusing on](https://nownownow.com/about) at this point in their lives.
-My entries are introspective and infrequent.

 #### Talks and Recordings
 - [RStudioConf 2022](https://github.com/tanho63/project_immortality): using GitHub Actions and Releases with your R projects
 - [ShinyConf 2023](https://github.com/tanho63/shinyconf_debugging): approaches for debugging Shiny apps